d-dorazio/rust101/README.md

 - Types help catch a lot of common errors(`undefined is not a function` or `null pointer exception` anyone?).
 - `rustc --explain` explains the error the compiler just gave!
-- The rust compiler team put substantial effort on the compiler to output meaningful error messages with suggestions!
+- The Rust compiler team put substantial effort on the compiler to output meaningful error messages with suggestions!
 Most of the errors messages are so good that some experimental tools exist to automatically apply the suggestions! c++ errors suck w.r.t. this